 In connection with the Closing, Mr. Jung entered into a Strategic Advisor Agreement (the "Strategic Advisor Agreement") with Ghost Management Group, LLC.
 Pursuant to the Strategic Advisor Agreement, Mr. Jung's last day of active employment in his previous role as President and Chief Operating Officer of the Company and Ghost Management, LLC was on June 30, 2021, and he transitioned to a paid employee advisory role from July 1, 2021 through July 6, 2022 (the "Advisory Services Period").
-The Strategic Advisor Agreement provides for Mr. Jung to be paid his regular salary during the Advisory Services Period and the continued vesting of the Class P units representing limited liability company interests of WMH LLC (the "Class P Units") held by Mr. Jung during the Advisory Services Period, each subject to a maximum aggregate amount, and a general release of claims in favor of Ghost Management Group, LLC.
+The Strategic Advisor Agreement provides for Mr. Jung to be paid his regular salary during the Advisory Services Period and the continued vesting of the Class P units of WMH LLC held by Mr. Jung during the Advisory Services Period, each subject to a maximum aggregate amount, and a general release of claims in favor of Ghost Management Group, LLC.